tno-terminology-design/tev2-specifications/docs/terms/hrg.md

 glossaryTerm: Human Readable Glossary (HRG)
 glossaryText: "a [glossary](@) that is designed to be easily understandable and accessible to humans.
 HRGs present terms and their meanings in a format that prioritizes human comprehension and may include additional contextual information to aid understanding."
 synonymOf:
-grouptags: [ glossaries, data-structures ]
+grouptags: [ "glossaries", "data-structures" ]
 formPhrases: [ "hrg{ss}", "human-readable-glossar{yies}", "human-readable-glossar{yies}-hrg{ss}" ]
 # Curation status
 status: proposed